Graph-matched-mirrors/Vertex-alignment-and-changepoint-localization-in-network-time-series/README.md

 ## Repository Structure

-- **demos/** — Contains simulation scripts that demonstrate the core functionality of our methods.
+- **demos** — Contains simulation scripts that demonstrate the core functionality of our methods.
 Parameters can be modified to explore different experimental settings.
-- **figures/** — Includes code to reproduce all figures presented in the paper exactly.
+- **figures** — Includes code to reproduce all figures presented in the paper exactly.
-- **simulation/** — Provides the full implementation and scripts used to generate the experimental results reported in the paper.
+- **simulation** — Provides the full implementation and scripts used to generate the experimental results reported in the paper.

 [^1]: Co-first author